 What is the EU doing?

-The EU protects women and children from gender-based violence through legislation and practical measures on victims' rights.
+The EU protects women and children from gender-based and domestic violence through legislation and practical measures.

 The EU has also set up instruments for the mutual recognition of protection measures.
-These ensure that measures such as restraining or barring orders issued in one EU country are recognised in another with a minimum of bureaucracy.
-Thus victims can move across borders without fear of losing legal protection.
-These instruments are important tools to prevent violence against women.
+These ensure that measures such as restraining or barring orders issued in one Member State are recognised in another with minimum bureaucracy.
+Member States are also required to prohibit sex-based harassment in employment and in the access to and supply of goods and services.

-The EU facilitates finding common solutions among EU countries, by organising exchanges of good practices.
+The EU facilitates finding common solutions among EU countries by organising exchanges of good practices.
+For example, the Mutual Learning Programme in Gender Equality has facilitated seminars on various aspects of ending violence against women and domestic violence.
 The EU also conducts research on gender-based violence.

 Collecting reliable data on gender-based violence